hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/version-control/index.md

 ---
 name:
-# Why Does TFE use a VCS
+# Why Does TFC/E use a VCS

 Terraform Cloud is more powerful when you integrate it with your version control system (VCS) provider.
 Although you can use many of Terraform Cloud's features without one, a VCS connection provides additional features and improved workflows.